pratikbutani/MultiSelectSpinner/README.md

 # MultiSelectSpinner
-Multiple Select Items from Spinner with Filter.
+Select Multiple Items from Spinner List and also you can Filter out List.